A remarkable day at Fulton County jail as Trump’s surrender looms – KION546

 News of bond agreements jockeyed for attention with the first of the former president’s 18 co-defendants turning themselves in for mugshots and fingerprints.
 Most of the 19 defendants have consented to release conditions, led by the ex-president’s $200,000 bond agreement reached Monday – the first such requirement in his stunning tally of four criminal indictments.
 Among those who reached bond deals Tuesday were Jenna Ellis, the lawyer who pushed Trump’s election lies but now says she’s been left high and dry by the ex-president with her huge legal costs.

-Lawyer John Eastman, who devised a six-step plan for then-Vice President Mike Pence to overturn Joe Biden’s victory in the Electoral College, was among the first two defendants to surrender at the jail.
+Lawyer John Eastman, who devised a six-step plan for then-Vice President Mike Pence to overturn Joe Biden’s victory in the Electoral College, was among the first defendants to surrender at the jail.
 Eastman later defiantly claimed the country had crossed a “Rubicon” in the Georgia case and declared he still believed the election was stolen – despite a mountain of evidence to the contrary.
 Booking photos of Eastman and bail bondsman Scott Hall, who was the first to surrender, were released later Tuesday.
+Former Georgia GOP chair David Shafer and Cathy Latham, the former chair of the Coffee County Republican Party, surrendered overnight Wednesday, according to county inmate records.

 Meanwhile, intrigue surrounding Mark Meadows deepened as the former White House chief of staff launched an unusual bid to stave off his pending arrest as he seeks to get his case sent to federal court, where he believes it will be dismissed.